 Privacy laws and regulations, cross-border data transfer restrictions, data localization requirements, and other domestic or foreign laws or regulations may expose us to liability, or otherwise adversely affect our business.
 Laws and regulations related to data privacy and the collection, disclosure, and other processing of personal information are constantly evolving.
 Laws that have significant implications are the European Union's General Data Protection Regulation ("EU GDPR"), the United Kingdom General Data Protection Regulation and Data Protection Act 2018 (collectively, the "UK GDPR") (together the EU GDPR and UK GDPR shall be referred to as the "GDPR") as well as the California Consumer Privacy Act, as amended by the California Privacy Rights Act ("CCPA").
 These laws contain detailed requirements regarding the collection, sharing, disclosure, transfer and processing personal information and impose certain requirements regarding how such information may be used, (including a principal of accountability and the obligation to demonstrate compliance through policies, procedures, training and audit), the length for which it may be stored, with whom it may be shared, and the effectiveness of consent.
-Such laws and regulations could restrict our ability to store and process personal information (in particular, our ability to use certain data for purposes such as risk or fraud avoidance, marketing, or advertising), to control our costs by using certain vendors or service providers in certain jurisdictions and could limit our ability to effectively market or advertise to interested buyers and, in general, increase the resources required to operate our business.
+Such laws and regulations could restrict our ability to store and process personal information (in particular, our ability to use certain jurisdictions and could limit our ability to effectively market or advertise to interested buyers and, in general, increase the resources required to operate our business.
 Additionally, such laws and regulations are often inconsistent and may be subject to amendment or reinterpretation, which may cause us to incur significant costs and expend significant effort to ensure compliance.

 Our actual or perceived failure to comply with these privacy laws or regulations could expose us to significant fines and penalties imposed by regulators and has in the past and could in the future expose us to legal claims by buyers, or other relevant stakeholders.
 Some of these laws, such as the CCPA, permit individual or class action claims for certain alleged data security violations, increasing the likelihood of such legal claims.
 Similarly, many of these laws require us to maintain an online privacy policy, terms of service, and other informational pages that disclose our practices regarding the collection, processing, and disclosure of personal information.
 If these disclosures contain any information that a court or regulator finds to be inaccurate, we could also be exposed to legal or regulatory liability.
-Penalties for certain breaches of the GDPR are up to the greater of ε 20 million (£17.5 million) or 4% of global annual turnover.
+Penalties for certain breaches of the GDPR are up to the greater of €20 million (£17.5 million) or 4% of global annual turnover.
 In addition to fines, a breach of the GDPR may result in regulatory investigations, reputational damage, orders to cease or change our data processing activities, enforcement notices, assessment notices for a compulsory audit and/or civil claims (including class actions).
 Any such proceedings or violations could force us to spend money in defense or settlement of these proceedings, result in the imposition of monetary liability or demanding injunctive relief, divert management's time and attention, increase our costs of doing business, and materially adversely affect our reputation.